amized/react-sequencer/README.md

 ## Configuration

-Pass an options object to `withSequencer` to configure up your sequencer.
+Pass an options object to `withSequencer` to configure your sequencer.

 #### `steps: Array` [required]